iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_update(qdb_handle_t handle, const char * alias, const char * content, size_t content_length, qdb_time_t expiry_time)

-    Updates an :term:`entry` on the quasardb server.
+    Updates an entry on the quasardb server.
 If the entry already exists, the content will be updated.
 If the entry does not exist, it will be created.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).